 Blog

-5 Frequently Asked Questions On Starting A Business
+5 Frequently Asked Questions When Starting A Business

-Is it better to be a Sole Trader or a Limited Company?
+Which is better a Sole Trader or a Limited Company?

-One of the biggest differences is that Sole Traders are personally liable to the debts of the business.
-Personal assets, such as your house and car, can potentially be used to pay your creditors.
+One of the main differences is that Sole Traders are personally liable for the debts of the business.
+If you decide to choose this path then assets that you own like your home or your van/car can be used to pay off your creditors if the business runs into problems.

-On the other hand, Limited Companies are separate legal entities.
-This means that your potential creditors can only claim against your company’s assets.
+This means that your businesses’ creditors can only claim against your company’s assets.

 Advantages of Sole Trader

-- Simple to set up & shut down
+- More straightforward to set up & shut down

-- Less legal filings compared to a Limited Company
+- Fewer legal filings compared to those required if you are a Limited Company

-- You don’t have to prepare financial statements
+- As a sole trader you don’t have to prepare the same level of financial statements.

 Disadvantages of Sole Trader

-- There is no legal difference between you and your business
+- The line between you and your business doesn’t exist in legal terms.

-- Unlimited liability – your personal assets can be used to settle debts
+- You are open to unlimited liability – i.e. your home and car can be used to settle debts.

-- You may still need to register a business name with the Companies Registration Office
+- You are still required to register a business name with the CRO.

-- You still need to prepare a tax return each year
+- You are required to prepare a tax return each year.

 Advantages of a Limited Company

-- Setting up a separate legal entity – you can appoint yourself as a director and shareholder
+- You can appoint yourself as a director and shareholder of your company.

 Disadvantages of Limited Company

-- Longer and more expensive to set up and close down
+- It takes longer and is more expensive to set up than a sole trader.

-- Directors have fiduciary duties – legal obligations to act in the best interest of the company
+- Directors have certain legal obligations and at all times must act in the best interest of the company.

 How do I register my business as a Sole Trader in Ireland?

-Sole Traders need to register with the CRO if they want to trade under a different name than their own (check out our post on how to register a business Name in Ireland).
+Sole Traders need to register their trade name with the CRO if they want to trade under a different name than their own.

-For example, Mary O’Brien can start a business called Mary O’Brien without registering with the CRO.
-But if she wants to use O’Brien Consultancy as her business name, she needs to register that name with the CRO.
+For example, Sean McCarthy can start a business called Sean McCarthy without registering with the CRO.
+But if he wishes to use Compelling Content Creation as his business name, he will need to register that name with the CRO.

 If you need expert advice on how to set up a business in Ireland, get in touch today and we’ll happily talk you through it.